Complementarity constraints

 Linear complementarity problem (LCP)

-For a given square matrix \mathbf M and a vector \mathbf q , the linear complementarity problem (LCP) asks for finding two vectors \bm w and \bm z satisfying \begin{aligned} \bm w-\mathbf M\bm z &= \mathbf q \\ \bm 0 \leq \bm w &\perp \bm z \geq \bm 0. \end{aligned}
+For a given square matrix \mathbf M and a vector \mathbf q , the linear complementarity problem (LCP) asks for finding two vectors \bm w and \bm z satisfying \begin{aligned} \bm w-\mathbf M\bm z &= \mathbf q, \\ \bm 0 \leq \bm w &\perp \bm z \geq \bm 0. \end{aligned}

-Just by moving all the provided data to the right hand side we get \begin{aligned} \bm w &= \underbrace{\mathbf M\bm z + \mathbf q}_{\mathbf f(\bm z)} \\ \mathbf 0 \leq \mathbf f(\bm z) &\perp \bm z \geq \mathbf 0, \end{aligned}
+Just by moving all the provided data to the right-hand side we get \bm w = \underbrace{\mathbf M\bm z + \mathbf q}_{\mathbf f(\bm z)} and we can write the linear complementarity constraint compactly as \boxed{ \mathbf 0 \leq \mathbf M\bm z + \mathbf q \perp \bm z \geq \mathbf 0.} \tag{1}

 Existence of a unique solution